Deep Dish Swift - Day 2

 What is mentorship and why you’re ready to be a mentor

-Via talked about her rough time as a single mother, trying to make ends meet, and how a single friend in the world of iOS development helped her change her life by transitioning to tech.
+Via talked about her life as a single mother, trying to make ends meet, and how a single friend in the world of iOS development helped her change her life by transitioning to tech.

-Via’s story was very personal and touching, and she took great care in thanking all the amazing people in this community who have helped out along the way.
-As a seasoned and self-going developer, it’s so easy to forget the early days and how important role models and mentors. and the occasional unconditional helping hands, truly are.
+Via’s story was personal and touching, and she took great care in thanking all the amazing people in this community who have helped out along the way.
+As a seasoned developer, it’s easy to forget the early days and how important role models, mentors, and the helping hands truly are.
 Thank you for reminding me, Via!

 Marc Aupont